mli/new-docs/Rsite/README.md

 # README

-Follow these steps to build the MXNet R website.
+Follow these steps to build the MXNet R website from within the Rsite/ parent directory (homepage will appear in: Rsite/build/index.html)

+make clean
+make

 ## Setup